 - 1. Successful completion of all general education and prerequisite course requirements. - 2.
 Successful completion of the English Proficiency Examination. - Completion of all nursing course requirements and electives as specified by the DON. - 4.
 Completion of a minimum of 120 credit hours with a minimum cumulative GPA of 2.0 on a 4.0 scale and a minimum grade of "C" in all Nursing courses.
 Refer to the Undergraduate Catalog for a discussion of quality points and grade point averages. - 5.
-Successful completion of the Department of Nursing Comprehensive Exit Examination. - 6.
+Successful completion of the Department of Nursing Comprehensive Exit Examination during the final semester of study. - 6.
 Submission of the Application for Graduation. - 7.
 Clearance of all financial obligations by the Business Office.